Master of Arts Degree in Applied Mathematics

 The Department of Mathematics at California State University, Fullerton offers a graduate program in applied mathematics leading to the Master of Arts Degree.
 The program is intended for individuals who are seeking or who currently hold positions that involve mathematical or quantitative applications.
 It was developed in consultation with mathematicians and scientists in the local industrial community.
 The coursework emphasizes modern applied mathematics, modeling, and computation.
 Every class involves the use of modern interactive software for numerical computation and simulation modeling, including MATLAB and R. Graduates have gone on into successful careers in industry and in teaching at the college level.
 Several have also obtained advanced degrees in Mathematics, Engineering, and Science.

-Fall 2018 Applicants - Please upload this supplemental application in the "Program Materials" section of your online Cal State Apply application under “Other” in the Documents tab.
+Applicants must upload the supplemental application (3) above in the "Program Materials" section of your online Cal State Apply application under “Other” in the Documents tab.

-Teaching Associate opportunities for qualified students.
 We offer interested masters students, depending on availability, part-time instructor positions where they teach one or more of our elementary mathematics courses.
 Applications for the Teaching Associate (TA) position will be accepted during the spring and summer to teach the following fall semester.
-For our TA Job Description and application procedure please see the Math Departments TA Employment page.
+For our TA Job Description and application procedure please see the Math Departments TA Employment page .

 Fall Semester (first year)